 Up until this point, I have only addressed analog.
 Analog is your old-school ham radio and is still in use on at least 90% of the repeaters.
 That is a guess, to be honest, and based on the folks from the radio store who seem to know their stuff.

-Digital has entered the HAM world.
+The digital age has entered the HAM world.
 Unfortunately, with emerging technology (remember VHS versus BETA when movies were on tape or Sirius vs XM for the younger crowd), there come different standards or formats until one is dominant.
-While I’m not sophisticated enough on digital to talk about it in detail, I can tell you there are about 5-6 major formats that do not talk to each other and confuses things.
+While I’m not sophisticated enough on digital communications to talk about it in detail, I can tell you there are about 5-6 major formats that do not talk to each other and confuses things.

 Back to Repeaters

 Here’s the good news.
 Even on analog, one could bounce from one repeater to the next and talk over a very long distance.
-It’s not easy to do, but it is possible and a nice insurance policy for bad times.
+It’s not easy to do, but it is possible and a nice insurance policy for times of need.

 During the good times, digital repeaters are fundamentally changing things.
 For someone talking to a local repeater (with an internet connection), they can talk to anyone in the world who is on the same format as a digital repeater.
 This takes an old-school style comm completely global and it drastically simplifies the process.